scraggo/small-projects/notes-copies/slow-productivity-newport.md

 ## Chapter 2: A Slower Activity

+"Slow Food" movement in Italy - inspired lots of other "slow" movements

 - True productivity occurs at a slow pace and is invisible.
 - Reduced workweeks and being able to work slowly helps mitigate the worst aspects of pseudo-productivity.